sharath-psh/gitbook-python/programming/intques.md

 9. How do you send parametarized functions?
 10. What is Recursive Function?
 11. What is Lambda Function?
+12. What is map/filter?
-12. What is overloading?
+13. What is overloading?
 How do you achieve it?
-13. What is method overriding?
+14. What is method overriding?
+15. What is pass keyword?

 ## OOPs